CORE Club: Membership

 The membership of the CORE Club is drawn from the economic and social elite of New York City.
-Writing in the New York Times in 2005 Warren St. James described the club as being a place for "a geographically and socially diverse set of wealthy people to gather and meet others of the same disparate tribe" and an "ambitious act of social exclusion".
+Writing in the New York Times in 2005 Warren St. James described the club as being a place for "a geographically and socially diverse set of wealthy people to gather and meet".
 Guy Trebay, writing in The New York Times in 2011 felt that the club's members had an "almost cartoonish relationship to conspicuous consumption and the unwavering conviction that Thorstein Veblen had it all wrong".
 Jennie Enterprise has said that her membership criteria is " ... if somebody has an interesting story to tell, they'd be a great member."

-The CORE Club had 1,500 members in early 2022.
-Only 30% are residents of New York City.
+The CORE Club has over 2,000 members globally.
 The initiation fee for the club was $50,000 in 2018 with a $17,000 annual fee.
 The 100 founder members were asked to contribute $100,000 and nominate another person.
 The founder members included J. Christopher Burch, Millard S. Drexler, Ari Emanuel, Patricia Kluge, Aby Rosen, Steven Roth and Stephen A. Schwarzman and Terry Semel.
 The club has an equal number of female and male members.

-The founder members were repaid their investment with interest over the next five years.
-An additional 200 members joined the club in 2005 with the payment of $55,000 entrance fees.

 Notable members of CORE have included financier Steven A. Cohen, the designer Kenneth Cole, philanthropist Beth Rudin DeWoody, the Commissioner of the National Football League Roger Goodell, businessman James F. McCann, Microsoft executive Nathan Myhrvold, financier Anthony Scaramucci and the Starbucks chairman and CEO Howard Schultz.
 In 2005 members included gallery owner Marianne Boesky, lawyer and civil rights activist Vernon Jordan, American footballer Dan Marino, tennis player John McEnroe, architect Richard Meier, and musicians Patty Smyth and Roger Waters.
 Sean Combs launched his cologne at the club with Jay-Z and Nelly.
 Prince Edward, Earl of Wessex attended a dinner at the club in September 2018.

 In a 2011 article on the club for The New York Times, Guy Trebay described the members of the club as "ostensibly younger and possibly hipper but certainly richer and more unashamedly over-the-top than the literati and assorted members of the intelligentsia" that comprise traditional members clubs such as the Century Association, Colony Club, Union Club or Metropolitan clubs.
 Trebay felt the decor of the club "revels in the shiny aura of the newly arrived" as opposed to the "well-waxed and cigar-scented havens burnished by custom and softened by wear" with "... overstuffed armchairs squared off at the perimeter of Oriental rugs, private humidors and afternoon teas" of the traditional member's clubs of New York's social elite.
-The art in the CORE Club is loaned by its members.
+When CORE Club first opened the art collection was loaned by its members.
 In 2011 the club displayed pieces by Alexander Calder, Richard Prince, David Salle and Andy Warhol.
+However, now the club enjoys its own rotating collection of art.